deepdoctection/deepdoctection/README.md

 make clean
 make venv
 source venv/bin/activate
-make up-reqs-dev
+make install-dd-tf
 ```

 If you want to access the **deep**doctection package through jupyter, create an IPkernel in your venv.

 ```
-make install-kernel-deepdoc
+make install-kernel-dd
 ```

+For more installation options check [**this**](https://deepdoctection.readthedocs.io/en/latest/manual/install.html) site.

 ## Credits

-Many utils, concepts and some models are inspired and taken from [Tensorpack](https://github.com/tensorpack) .
+Many utils, concepts and some models are inspired and taken from [**Tensorpack**](https://github.com/tensorpack) .
 We heavily make use of [Dataflow](https://github.com/tensorpack/dataflow) for loading and streaming data.